lookoutconference/lookoutconference.github.io/pages/theme.md

 We seek presentations that examine fire lookouts located within wild spaces of all kinds.

 * **Lookouts *in* the Wilderness:**
-    * Stories about staffing remote Wilderness lookouts or discovering abandoned sites.
+    * Stories about staffing remote wilderness lookouts or discovering abandoned sites.
     * The feelings of wildness these structures inspire.
-    * The meaning of Wilderness in the context of lookouts.
+    * The meaning of wilderness in the context of lookouts.
     * The debate on whether they should be allowed in Wilderness areas.
 We are interested in getting into the weeds on this debate!

 * **Fire Lookouts *Adjacent* to Wilderness**